travis-ci/docs-travis-ci-com/user/languages/python.md

 ### PyPy Support

-We provide the most recent stable release of PyPy via [PyPy Team's Releases PPA](https://launchpad.net/~pypy/+archive/ppa).
-For pure Python projects, it works well.
-Native libraries won't install on PyPy due to known issues with the development (header) packages.
-We have notified
-PyPy package maintainers as well as PyPy core team members about the issue and waiting for it to be resolved.
+Travis CI supports PyPy and PyPy3.

-To test your project against PyPy, add "pypy" to the list of Pythons in your `.travis.yml`:
+To test your project against PyPy, add "pypy" or "pypy3" to the list of Pythons in your `.travis.yml`:

     language: python
     python: